summerstay/Infinite-Adventure/README.md

 All of these files go in the "src" subfolder of that project.
 The game can save game files to that directory, so make sure it has permissions to do so.
-The game has the following additional dependencies (besides GPT-2): fire, json, os, numpy, tensorflow, random, pickle, pyinflect you can install most of these using "pip install".
+The game has the following additional dependencies (besides GPT-2): fire, json, os, numpy, tensorflow, random, pickle, pyinflect.
+You can install most of these using "pip install".

 Gameplay instructions:
  Infinite Adventure is primarily an exploration game.
 You can type anything you want at the prompt, as long as it starts with a verb.
 A few verbs have special effects: